Thanks to a generous grant from Children’s Board of Hillsborough County, we are able to share Mary Lee’s House essence and sanctity

-beyond our four walls and into the community!
+beyond our four walls and in the community!

 We have also installed a “Doggie Delivery” mailbox so that the children waiting in the space can write to the courthouse dog, Tibet.
 These letters will go to Voices for Children and will be used to support the Courthouse dog program.

-Another critical component of this project is the mini library replicating Mary Lee’s House.
-This library will contain children’s books as well as helpful resources for parents and caregivers.
-We will be implementing more spaces like these around the community.
+Another critical component of this project is the Mary Lee’s House mini library.
+This library contains children’s books as well as helpful resources for parents and caregivers.